Bill Belichick Has High Praise For Several Patriots, But Not For Malcolm Butler

 “Well, we’ll see how it goes going forward.
 Each game’s different.
 Each game has different matchups and different requirements in the game.
 David is a very experienced player, and I think he brings a lot of positives to our team.
 We’ll see when those opportunities come, but I’m sure that they’ll be there.“

-It’s also worth noting that Belichick’s take on defensive tackle Alan Branch’s conditioning was very similar to his Butler review.
+Also, Belichick’s take on defensive tackle Alan Branch’s conditioning was similar to his Butler review.
 Branch was one of the Patriots’ best defensive players in 2016, but he struggled against the Kansas City Chiefs in Week 1 and played just six defensive snaps against the Saints.

-“Well, we’ve only had two regular season games,” Belichick said.
-“I don’t think any of the players are where they are going to be from that standpoint.
+“Well, we’ve only had two regular-season games,” Belichick said.
+“I don’t think any of the players are where they are going to be from that (conditioning) standpoint.
 We all have work to do there.
 I wouldn’t say that anybody’s there.
 Maybe our specialists, I don’t know.
 But we all have a lot of work to do in terms of our techniques, our conditioning, our awareness, our reactions and so forth.

 “There’s a lot of work for all of us to do there.”